awsdocs/amazon-transcribe-developer-guide/doc_source/diarization.md

   }
   ```

-## Identifying speakers in real\-time streams<a name="diarization-streaming"></a>
+## Partitioning speakers in real\-time streams<a name="diarization-streaming"></a>

-You can identify different speakers in either HTTP/2 or WebSocket streams\.
-Speaker diarization works best for identifying between two and five speakers\.
-Although Amazon Transcribe can identify more than five speakers in a stream, the accuracy of speaker diarization decreases if you exceed that number\.
+You can partition different speakers in either HTTP/2 or WebSocket streams\.
+Speaker diarization works best for partitioning between two and five speakers\.
+Although Amazon Transcribe can separate text for more than five speakers in a stream, the accuracy of speaker diarization decreases if you exceed that number\.
 To start an HTTP/2 stream, you specify the `ShowSpeakerLabel` request parameter of the [StartStreamTranscription](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartStreamTranscription.html) API\.
 To start a WebSocket request, you use a pre\-signed URI, which is a URI that contains the information needed to start your stream\.
 To use the AWS Management Console to transcribe speech spoken into your microphone, use the following procedure\.

-You can identify speakers in real\-time streams that are in US English \(en\-US\)\.
+You can partition speakers in real\-time streams that are in US English \(en\-US\)\.

 You can use the [AWS Management Console](https://console.aws.amazon.com/transcribe/) to start a real\-time stream and transcribe any speech picked up by your microphone\.